lydell/source-map-resolve/readme.md

   `callback(error, content)`.
 In Node.js you might want to use `fs.readFile`, while in the browser you might want to use an asynchronus `XMLHttpRequest`.
 - `options` is an optional object with any of the following properties:
-  - `ignoreSourceRoot`: The `sourceRoot` property of source maps might only be relevant when resolving sources in the browser.
+  - `sourceRoot`: Override the `sourceRoot` property of the source map, which might only be relevant when resolving sources in the browser.
 This lets you bypass it when using the module outside of a browser, if needed.
+Pass a string to replace the `sourceRoot` property with, or `false` to ignore it.
-Defaults to `false`.
+    Defaults to `undefined`.
 - `callback(error, result)` is a function that is invoked with either an error or `null` and the result.